DjanQuiltDB/djanquiltdb/docs/modules/migrations.rst

 Determining where models go is done by the DynamicDbRouter on basis of the decorators set on the model definitions.

 Using the normal ``migrate`` command will migrate all models to the public schema of the default shard.
-Doing so will break a number of things and is therefor discouraged.
+Doing so will break a number of things and is therefore discouraged.

 This library provides a ``migrate_shards`` management command that executed the migration on each shard of each node.